- Position: Defender

 - Caps: 8

 Cameron Carter-Vickers has spent several seasons on loan to clubs in the Championship from parent club Spurs.
 That’s given him a unique experience having to work his way into squads in a variety of situations.
-His development as a top-level center back has benefitted from the kind of experience that only comes from loan deals.
-Since the 2017-18 season, he’s played for six Championship clubs.
-Currently with Bournemouth, he’s once again successfully inserted himself into a scenario.
+His development as a top-level center back has benefited from the kind of experience that only comes from loan deals.
+Since the 2017-18 season, he’s played for six Championship clubs before a loan to Celtic for the 2021-22 season.

 Vickers started with the Spurs academy system in 2009.
 Though born in Southend-on-Sea, his father is an American citizen.
 By 2014, he was in the USMNT youth team setup.
 Carter-Vickers has appeared for the USMNT U-18s, U-20s, and U-23s, making his senior squad debut in 2017.